-- any transfer of pension rights into the account during the year - any extra pension bought during the year - any reduction due to a Pension Sharing Order or qualifying agreement in Scotland (following a divorce or dissolution of a civil partnership) and - any reduction due to an Annual Allowance tax charge that you have asked the Scheme to pay on your behalf.
+- any transfer of pension rights into the account during the year - any extra pension bought during the year - any additional pension which is granted to you by your employer - any reduction due to a Pension Sharing Order or qualifying agreement in Scotland (following a divorce or dissolution of a civil partnership) and - any reduction due to an Annual Allowance tax charge that you have asked the Scheme to pay on your behalf.

 Your account is revalued in the April following the end of each Scheme year to take account of the cost of living.
-This is currently measured by the Consumer Prices Index (CPI)).
+This is currently measured by the Consumer Prices Index (CPI).

-If you are a councillor with more than one council, you will have a separate pension account for each office.
+You will have a separate pension account for each employment.